 - Don't run to the refrigerator too often!

-If you are a start-up in the Bolton area and would like to discuss any issue, contact the team at Hill Eckersley & Co Limited.
+If you are in the Bolton area and would like the support of an experienced firm of accountants and business advisers, contact Hill Eckersley & Co Limited.